 In his last two days-for the first time in weeks- he opened his eyes and saw me- his hand was squeezing mine.
 I said to him- “They are trying to tell me that it is just reflex- but I know better.
 I’m your daughter.
 I know it’s you.I’m right here.
 I love you.”

 He died July 12th at 7 AM.
 My dad.
 I miss him so- I feel as if I am walking through water.
 But I have promises to keep and a cure to find for a soldier who took his final walk and a father who is finally at peace.

-So, come join us on Saturday, October 26th at the South Street Seaport, Pier 17,South Street and Fulton Street, New York, NY 10038.
-Registration begins at 8:00 AM; Opening and Promise Flower Ceremony begins at 9:00 AM and the 1 or 3 mile walk over the Brooklyn Bridge starts at 9:30 AM.
+So, come join us on Saturday, November 2nd at LA Zoo, 5333 Zoo Drive, LA, CA 90027.
+Registration begins at 6:30 AM, Opening and Promise Flower Ceremony at 7:30 AM and the 2 mile walk starts at 8 AM.
 Come join us!
 All are welcome!

 In loving solidarity-

 Founder and National Team Captain and Coordinator